sethforprivacy/sethforprivacy.com/content/episodes/s1e03-max-tannahill.md

-+++
-title = "Mobile OS privacy, drag-net surveillance, and cryptocurrency usage w/ Max Tannahill" date = 2021-06-27T15:42:46-05:00 author = "Seth For Privacy" authorTwitter = "sethforprivacy" #do not include @ cover = "" tags = ["privacy", "podcast", "opt out", "season 1"] keywords = ["privacy", "podcast", "opt out", "season 1"] description = "Wanting to learn more about mobile privacy, but not sure where to start?
-This episode, we sat down with Max Tannahill to chat about mobile OSs, surveillance, and cryptocurrency." summary = "Wanting to learn more about mobile privacy, but not sure where to start?
-This episode, we sat down with Max Tannahill to chat about mobile OSs, surveillance, and cryptocurrency." showFullContent = false toc = false draft = false
-+++
+---
+author: Seth For Privacy
+authorTwitter: sethforprivacy
+date: "2021-06-27T15:42:46-05:00"
+description: Wanting to learn more about mobile privacy, but not sure where to start?
+  This episode, we sat down with Max Tannahill to chat about mobile OSs, surveillance, and cryptocurrency.
+draft: false
+keywords:
+- privacy
+- podcast
+- opt out
+- season 1
+tags:
+- privacy
+- podcast
+- opt out
+- season 1
+title: Mobile OS privacy, drag-net surveillance, and cryptocurrency usage w/ Max Tannahill
+toc: false
+---

 # Episode